Sadikn7i/framework-studio/README.md

 ## What is this?

 Framework Studio lets you design publication-quality conceptual framework figures — the kind you'd put in a dissertation, journal paper, World Bank report, or conference poster.
-Pick a layout style, customise your blocks, choose a colour theme, and export as PNG, JPG, or SVG in seconds.
+Pick a layout style, customize your blocks, choose a color theme, and export as PNG, JPG, or SVG in seconds.

 Built for researchers, academics, and analysts who are tired of wrestling with PowerPoint boxes and misaligned arrows.